tomkimpson/PulsarMockData/README.md

 One of the par files has been modified compared to [https://github.com/nanograv/mdc1](https://github.com/nanograv/mdc1)

 We have added an F1 measurement to PSR J1741+1351 in open dataset 1 which was previously missing.
 This value was obtained from https://fermi.gsfc.nasa.gov/ssc/data/access/lat/3rd_PSR_catalog/3PC_HTML/J1741+1351.html

+#### A note on data processing

+There isn't yet an easy way to deal with phase-wrapping in `libstempo`.
+In some cases this can lead to numerical artifacts in the frequency timeseries.

+To deal with this we use the script `add_pn.py` which takes a par and tim file and produces a new file with absolute phase numbering included.

+For now, we have just edited open dataset 1.